joaodullius/dnndk/install.md

-This is a guide on how to prepare a 16.04 LTS Ubuntu for Xilinx DNNDK 3.0
+This is a concise guide on how to prepare a 16.04 LTS Ubuntu for Xilinx DNNDK 3.0

 ## Install NVIDIA Driver